In the Visiting Room

 A visitor whose visit is terminated or whose future visits are suspended, must be given written notice of the violation, the reason for the termination or suspension, and the name of the person authorizing the action.
 The visitor may appeal the action by writing to the Warden; the Warden will respond within 15 days.
 If the visitor disagrees with the Warden’s response, he/she can appeal to the Director of Adult Institutions in Sacramento (address at the end of this handbook).
 Appeals to Sacramento are to be answered within 20 days of receipt by the Director’s Office, but may take longer due to the volume of appeals received and delays in the processing of mail.
 The action taken by the prison remains in effect while the appeal is pending.

-A prisoner whose visits are terminated or suspended or who has been disciplined may appeal that process through the normal prisoner appeal process.
-Prisoners are given information about process when they first enter prison.
+An incarcerated person whose visits are terminated or suspended or who has been disciplined may appeal that process through the normal prisoner appeal process.
+Incarcerated persons are given information about process when they first enter prison.

-In limited circumstances, a prisoner and/or his/her visitor may not have their visit terminated even if the visiting room becomes overcrowded.
-Generally, the exceptions apply to visitors who have traveled over 250 miles to get to the prison and haven’t visited in 30 or more days, to disabled visitors who must rely on specialized transportation to reach the prison, to visitors visiting due to a family emergency (such as death or serious illness), to visitors who have not visited in six or more months, and to prisoners who have married the day of the visit.
+In limited circumstances, an incarcerated person and/or his/her visitor may not have their visit terminated even if the visiting room becomes overcrowded.
+Generally, the exceptions apply to visitors who have traveled over 250 miles to get to the prison and haven’t visited in 30 or more days, to disabled visitors who must rely on specialized transportation to reach the prison, to visitors visiting due to a family emergency (such as death or serious illness), to visitors who have not visited in six or more months, and to incarcerated people who have married the day of the visit.

 Leaving After a Visit

-Prisoners subject to non-contact visits have time-limited visits, usually one to two hours; their visitors must leave at the end of the allotted time.
-Prisoners who receive contact visits are allowed to visit until either their visits are terminated or until the end of visiting.
+Incarcerated people are subject to non-contact visits have time-limited visits, usually one to two hours; their visitors must leave at the end of the allotted time.
+Incarcerated people who receive contact visits are allowed to visit until either their visits are terminated or until the end of visiting.
 Visitors may leave a visit at any time or stay until the end of visiting.
-Whenever the prisoner and visitor leave, it is their responsibility to clean up the area in which they were visiting by returning any books or games and putting trash into its proper place.
+Whenever the incarcerated person and visitor leave, it is their responsibility to clean up the area in which they were visiting by returning any books or games and putting trash into its proper place.
 Incarcerated persons may share a brief hug at the end of visit.

 All visitors must show (or collect) their identification and pick up their pass as they leave the visiting room.
 Visitors should check and make sure they have been handed the correct identification and pass by staff, as sometimes a mistake is made and is not caught until the visitor gets to the processing center requiring them to return to the visiting room to collect the correct items.